 of relative time from the perspective of the universe.
 However, this does not change the fundamental point here... given

 six thousand years or a six trillion, something cannot come from nothing, or be before it is.
 All the time in the

-world is still not sufficient for self creation.
+universe is still not sufficient for self creation of the universe.

 What is Chance?

 Chance is just another word.
 It is a word we use to describe mathematical probabilities based on relative factors.
 If a coin is flipped,